awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 ...
 ```

-After an initial parse we would get a DynamicFrame with the following schema:
+After an initial parse, you would get a `DynamicFrame` with the following schema:

 ```
 {{{